 Korean Pears are also commonly called Apple Pears and Asian Pears.
 With their crisp texture and subtly sweet flavor, they are a true treat during the fall and winter moths.
-There’s some exciting, good news in the culinary world today.

-Korean Pear season has begun!
+Korean Pear season starts in November.

 Melissa’s Produce is the largest distributor of Asian Pears in the United States, and I was fortunate enough to receive a few samples just as they’re hitting the stores.